alexpinch/inversion_talk/README.md

 # Modelling locally adaptive inversions
-## A talk given to fellow lab members, Jan.
-2023
+A talk given to my lab about modelling locally adaptive inversions.